 Purpose

 International Programs International Travel Awards contribute to internationalization at the University of Iowa by funding the international scholarship and engagement of UI faculty.
 Through the generous support of the Stanley-UI Foundation Support Organization, International Travel Awards support international travel for research, creative activity, and active conference participation or other collaborative activity.
+Funding for these awards is provided by the Stanley-UI Foundation Support Organization (SUIFSO).

 Eligibility